-A majority of Kenyans are in for a shock following the implementation of a new law that requires all developments to be completed within five years.
+A majority of Kenyans are in for a shock following the implementation of a new law that may give investors a five-year sentence.
 Most prospective homeowners in the country opt to build their homes in stages while using cash savings as they try to get around the high mortgage rates.
 This method of development, at times, delays the completion of certain projects by up to ten years or more because of limited financial resources in the course of such construction.
 Moreover, it is common to see several under-construction bungalows and maisonettes that are not completed in various estates in Kenya.

 According to the Physical and Land-use Planning Act 2019, it is now mandatory that once a developer has been approved by the county government the construction must begin within three years.
 The new law also mandates counties to impose penalties or conditions on applicants who fail to complete their projects within five years.
 Real estate developers will be judged to have committed an offence if they start construction before development permission has been issued, modified or has been revoked.
 At the same time, it will be illegal to carry out any form of business in an incomplete building.
 The law states that a person commits an offence if that person – (a) uses or permits to be used any land or building in violation of any conditions imposed by a County Executive Committee member when granting development permission.